Troedyraur

 Troedyraur is a small village, wider rural community and electoral ward in Ceredigion, Wales.
 The community consisting of several small villages, the population as of the 2011 UK Census was 1,310.

-The village is on a minor road about 3 miles or 5 km to the north of Newcastle Emlyn.
+The village is on a minor road about 3 miles (5 km) to the north of Newcastle Emlyn.
 Other villages in the Community are Rhydlewis, Ffostrasol, Brongest, Capel Cynon, Coed-y-bryn, Croes-lan, Penrhiwpâl and Llangynllo.

 The main river flowing through the community is the Afon Ceri, a tributary of the river Teifi.

 There is a hillfort, Dinas Cerdin, and the ruined mansion of Bronwydd.

-Troedyraur is represented at the local level by Troed-yr-aur Community Council, which consists of ten community councillors.
+Troedyraur is represented at local level by Troed-yr-aur Community Council, which consists of ten community councillors.
 The ward of Troedyraur also elects one county councillor to Ceredigion County Council.